soc-ucsd/mixed-traffic/README.md

 ### Reference
 - Zheng, Y., Wang, J., & Li, K. (2020).
 Smoothing traffic flow via control of autonomous vehicles. *IEEE Internet of Things Journal*, *7*(5), 3882-3896.[[pdf](https://wangjw18.github.io/files/2018-arXiv.pdf)]

-## Toptic 2: Structured Optimal Control of Autonomous Vehicles <a name="Topic-2"></a>
+## Topic 2: Structured Optimal Control of Autonomous Vehicles <a name="Topic-2"></a>

-Due to the limit of communication abilities in practice, the CAV can only receive partial information of the global traffic system for its feedback.
+Due to the limited communication abilities in practice, the CAV can only receive partial information on the global traffic system for its feedback.
 Therefore, it is important to consider the **local available information** of the neighboring vehicles.
 This leads to the notion of **structured controller design**.

-Here is an illustration for structured constraints under limited communication abilities.
+Here is an illustration of structured constraints under limited communication abilities.
 <p align="center">
 <img src="images/img/structured_control.PNG" align="center" width="50%"/>
 </p>